lightning/bolts/02-peer-protocol.md

 that networks are unreliable: nodes might not realize their peers are offline until after sending `commitment_signed`.
-Once `commitment_signed` is sent, the sender considers itself bound to those HTLCs, and cannot close incoming HTLCs.
+Once `commitment_signed` is sent, the sender considers itself bound to those HTLCs, and cannot fail incoming the related incoming HTLCs until the output HTLCs are fully resolved.

 ### Completing the Transition to the Updated State: `revoke_and_ack`